 Nora Antonia Gordon was born on this date in 1866.
 She was a Black teacher and missionary.

 In 1893, she took a leave of absence, went to the United States, and married S. C. Gordon of Jamaica.
-They returned to the Congo soon after, yet in 1900 she came back to the United States in poor health.
-Nora Gordon died in January 1901, only thirty-four years old
+They returned to the Congo soon after, yet in 1900, she returned to the United States in poor health.
+Nora Gordon died in January 1901, only thirty-four years old.